mar-tina/stonks/README.md

 Display Mode :

     This is the default mode.
-It displays data according to the passed in user input prompt .
+It displays data according to passed in user input.

 ![Default Mode](https://github.com/mar-tina/stonks/blob/master/defaultmode.png)